Convergence of Fourier series: Norm convergence

 The converse is also true: if the limit above is zero, then $f$ must be in $\in L^2$.

-More generally, for $f\in L^p$, convergence in the L^{p}-norm holds if $1< p< \infty$.
+The question becomes much harder for $f\in L^p$.
+It turns out that the convergence still holds if 1 < p < ∞.

+In other words, for ƒ in L^{p},  $S_N(f)$ converges to ƒ in the L^{p} norm.
 The original proof uses properties of holomorphic functions and Hardy spaces, and another proof, due to Salomon Bochner relies upon the Riesz–Thorin interpolation theorem.
 For p = 1 and infinity, the result is not true.
+The construction of an example of divergence in L^{1} was first done by Andrey Kolmogorov (see below).
+For infinity, the result is a corollary of the uniform boundedness principle.

 If the partial sum S_{N} is replaced by a suitable summability kernel (for example the Fejér sum obtained by convolution with the Fejér kernel), basic functional analytic techniques can be applied to show that norm convergence holds for 1 ≤ p < ∞.

 Convergence almost everywhere

-The problem whether the Fourier series of any continuous function converges almost everywhere was posed by Nikolai Lusin in 1913.
+The problem of whether the Fourier series of any continuous function converges almost everywhere was posed by Nikolai Lusin in 1913.

 It was resolved positively in 1966 by Lennart Carleson.
-His result, now known as Carleson's theorem, tells the Fourier expansion of any function in L^{2} converges almost everywhere.
-Later on, Richard Hunt generalized this to L^{p} for any p > 1.
+His result, now known as Carleson's theorem, says that the Fourier expansion of any function in L^{2} converges almost everywhere.
+Later Richard Hunt generalized this to L^{p} for any p > 1.

-Contrariwise, Andrey Kolmogorov, in his first scientific work, constructed an example of a function in L^{1} whose Fourier series diverges almost everywhere (later improved to diverge everywhere).
+Contrariwise, Andrey Kolmogorov, as a student at the age of 19 in his first scientific work, constructed an example of a function in L^{1} whose Fourier series diverges almost everywhere (later improved to diverge everywhere).